cedricDve/Python/Games/Space_Game/README.md

 >`pygame.quit()`

-## Initialise and display the game window
+## Initialize and display the game window

     With Pygame we can use display.set_mode(), to display the window of our game.